mattermost/mattermost-handbook/operations/research-and-development/product/development-process/new-bug-tickets/README.md

 ## 5. Additional helpful information

 * **Summary:** Add a summary and any additional relevant details of the issue if it helps make the bug more clear.
+For example, you can add details on Mattermost server and version, OS and version, Mattermost mobile app version, Mattermost desktop app version, and any notable Mattermost configurations \(such as HA, Elasticsearch, image proxy, SSO\).
 * **Attachments:** Please include screenshots and/or videos of any helpful error messages and snippets of what you are seeing.
 * **Possible fixes:** If you can, link to the line of code that might be responsible for the problem.